 \begin{proof} Suppose~$f$ is any PL representative for its homotopy class.
 We can modify~$f$ to send vertices to vertices without increasing $n_f$, as follows.
 For each edge~$e$ of~$\Gamma$, look at the division of $e$ into intervals according to the value of~$n_f$.
 Pick one of these intervals on which $n_f$ is minimal (among the values of $n_f$ that appear), and spread out this interval by a homotopy until it covers~$e$.
 This gives us an initial map~$f_0$.

 If $f_0$ is not locally taut, then there is some vertex~$v$ of~$\Gamma$ so that the local model of~$f_0$ at~$v$ is not taut.
 By Proposition~\ref{prop:maxflow-mincut-local}, there is a taut map in the homotopy class of the local model.
 Let $f_0'$ be $f_0$ with the map replaced by its taut model near~$v$.
-There is at least one edge~$e_0$ of~$\Gamma$ with a segment near~$v$ on which $n_{f_0'} < n_{f_0}$.
-Homotop $f_0'$ as above, spreading out segments of minimal multiplicity, to construct a map $f_1$ that sends vertices to vertices with $n_{f_1} \le n_{f_0}$ everywhere and $n_{f_1}(e_0) < n_{f_0}(e_0)$.
+There is at least one point~$x$ near~$v$, regular for both maps, with $n_{f_0'}(x) < n_{f_0}(x)$.
+Homotop $f_0'$ as above, spreading out segments of minimal multiplicity, to construct a map $f_1$ that sends vertices to vertices with $n_{f_1} \le n_{f_0}$ everywhere and $n_{f_1}(x) < n_{f_0}(x)$.

 If $f_1$ is not locally taut, repeat the process, with $f_1$ in place of $f_0$.
 Our initial representative $f_0$ gives an upper bound on $n_{f_i}(e)$ for all~$e$.
 There are only finitely many linear combinations of the non-zero weights of edges of~$W$ to get a value less than this bound.
 At each step $n_f$ strictly decreases on at least one edge, so the process terminates in finite time. \end{proof}